Qnosin/Clock-App/README.md

 ## General info
-This project is a Clock App that show actual time based by your local machine everythink is based on javascript Date object
+This project is a Clock App that show actual time based by your local machine everything is based on javascript Date object

 ## Technologies
 Project is created with: